bugfishtm/DNS-Replication-over-HTTP/README.md

 	};

 ## Issues
-If you encounter issues or have questions using this software, do not hesitate write us at contact@bugfish.eu or take a look at bugfish.eu!
+If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu !

 ## Default Login for Webinterface
 Username: admin